Skip to content

 • strategy_priority / strategy_risk_budget / portfolio_risk_budget: Optional scheduling/budget controls.

-• strategy_fill_policy: Optional strategy-level default fill policy map keyed by strategy id.
-Resolution order at submit time: order-level fill_policy > strategy_fill_policy[strategy_id] > run-level fill_policy.
+• strategy_fill_policy: Optional strategy-level default FillMode map keyed by strategy id.
+Resolution order at submit time: order-level fill_mode > strategy_fill_policy[strategy_id] > run-level fill_policy.

 • strategy_slippage: Optional strategy-level default slippage map keyed by strategy id.
 Resolution order at submit time: order-level slippage > strategy_slippage[strategy_id] > run-level slippage.